Comparing slipbox vs. flashcards

 The bare slipbox as memory trainer

-A slipbox/zettelkasten naturally involves a degree of spaced repetition as well as self-testing, and helps you properly understand what you're learning because you connect it to other things you know.
-Sönke Ahrens suggests that flashcards have such a constrained format that you're not so free to explore the ideas.
+A slipbox/zettelkasten naturally causes a degree of spaced repetition as well as self-testing, and helps you properly understand what you're learning because you connect it to other things you know.
+Thus it kind of follows memory science.

 The "testing" occurs when you write a note in your own words and later when you extend and elaborate on it and refer to it from other notes, which is also "spaced repetition" although without an algorithm.